charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 	Thumbs.db
 	*.zip

-You can create the file with the **nano** editor, or do it like this:
+You can create the file with the [nano][nano] editor, or do it like this:

 ```
 echo node_modules >> .gitignore